nkdAgility/azure-devops-migration-tools/src/VstsSyncMigrator.Extension/README.md

 ## Getting the Tools

-There are two ways to use these tools:
+There are two ways to get these tools:

 - (recommended)[Install from Chocolatey](https://chocolatey.org/packages/vsts-sync-migrator/)
 - Download the [latest release from GitHub](https://github.com/nkdAgility/azure-devops-migration-tools/releases) and unzip